jenkinsci/generic-webhook-trigger-plugin/README.md

 ## Cache jobs

-When plugin is used in large installations it may need some time to retrieve all configured jobs.
-This can be cached by enabling it in the global configuration.
-When enabled, the plugin will cache configured jobs for a configured time.
-The plugin will automatically refresh the cache so that any calls will use the cached value.
-This means the effect of any changes to any configured job will be delayed.

-The cache will only be used in invocations where a `token` is supplied.
+In large installations, it may take some time to retrieve all configured jobs.
+The plugin solves this by keeping track of configured jobs using [ItemListener](https://javadoc.jenkins.io/hudson/model/listeners/ItemListener.html).
+This will only be used in invocations where a `token` is supplied so using `token` that is recommended for performance.

 ## Trigger exactly one build